 - Transition To New Views And Show Data Based On The Row Selected

 We are going to create our “fruit” objects that will be used in the application.
-If you are not too familiar with object oriented programming…Google it.
+If you are not too familiar with object oriented programming….
 That tutorial would be a little too huge for me to write.

 Click on File -> New File… The object we are creating will inherit from NSObject, so select NSObject Subclass and click Next.